hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 For cloud secret manager usage, encrypted keysets must be generated in `RAW` format with the [keyset tool](./keyset-tool.md).

 !!! note
     The wrapping structure with `identifier`and `material` fields isn't present due to format `RAW`.
-The keysets are directly identified by means of the secret name in the cloud secret manager in this case.
+In this case, the keysets are identified directly by the secret name in the cloud secret manager.

 ```json
 {